peterhurford/yagpi2/README.md

 1.)
 Clone this repo.
 2.)
 Host YAGPI on a server.
 3.)
-Set up a GitHub webhook to connect to `/api/v1/github_hook` on your hosted domain.
+Set up a GitHub webhook to connect to the hosted domain.
 The webhook should receive "Pull Request".

 ## Customization